-"I'm devastated:" Ohio police grieve latest officer death
+'I'm devastated:' Ohio police grieve latest officer death

 CINCINNATI – Authorities in the Cincinnati region Friday mourned a 20-year veteran sheriff's deputy, the fifth police officer in the extended law enforcement community to die in less than two months.